beefyfinance/beefy-cowllector/README.md

 We recommend to use [this commit convention](https://github.com/conventional-commits/conventionalcommits.org) that helps you write your commits in a way that is easy to understand and process by others.

-In case you want to contribute, please follow next steps:ç
+In case you want to contribute, please follow next steps:

 - fork this repo
 - create a new branch and named using conventional commit reference